haoranD/Awesome-Human-Activity-Recognition/README.md

 - Assessing the State of Self-Supervised Human Activity Recognition using Wearables
 - Method and system for automatic extraction of virtual on-body inertial measurement units
 - Enhancing the Security & Privacy of Wearable Brain-Computer Interfaces
-- What Makes Good Contrastive Learning on Small-Scale Wearable-based Tasks?
 - Detecting Smartwatch-Based Behavior Change in Response to a Multi-Domain Brain Health Intervention
 - ColloSSL: Collaborative Self-Supervised Learning for Human Activity Recognition
 - Multi-scale Deep Feature Learning for Human Activity Recognition Using Wearable Sensors